 The Debtors have completed all of their work (i.e., the solar arrays are constructed and mechanically complete) on the Titan and BETNR projects, but are waiting for the utility company to perform the interconnection work.
-The utility has not provided the Debtors with a construction timeline.
-As such, although the Titan and BETNR projects are completed its review and relevant interconnection tests and recently provided the specifications for the Debtors' order of its interconnection equipment with regard to the BETNR project.
+The utility has completed its review and relevant interconnection tests and recently provided the specifications for the Debtors' order of its interconnection equipment with regard to the BETNR project.
 Thus, the BETNR project is expected to be completed in early 2017.
-The Titan project is currently estimated to be completed this summerin 2016, but the completion is dependent solely on the utility, and may take longer.
+The Titan project is currently estimated to be completed in 2016, but the completion is dependent solely on the utility, and may take longer.

 The Debtors originally anticipated that all Fund III projects would be completed by January 2016.
 However, the Debtors were faced with significant delays during these Chapter 11 Cases.
-During the construction, Eversource - the Massachusetts's_utility - revealed a new interconnection process, which grouped projects together.
+During the construction, Eversource - the Massachusetts utility - revealed a new interconnection process, which grouped projects together.
 Historically, the utility would review one project at a time, allowing a project to move forward at its own pace.
 The new interconnection process slowed the construction schedule down substantially, as (i) the utility was dealing with the implementation of a new process, and (ii) projects could not move forward unless all the projects in the group study were ready.

-In addition to the utility delays, the SREC program in Massachusetts, which incentivizes the building of solar arrays in Massachusetts-unexpectedly reached capacity in February 2016.
+In addition to the utility delays, the SREC program in Massachusetts, which incentivizes the building of solar arrays in Massachusetts, unexpectedly reached capacity in February 2016.
 Most industry experts believed that the program would not reach capacity until 2017.
 The uncertainty in the market caused significant delays in the processing of applications by both the utility and the Department of Energy and Resources, which oversees the SREC program.

-The problems with the utility and SREC program caused delays of approximately six (6fourteen (14) months, which significantly increased the Debtors overhead and operating expenses and absorbed any profit on the projects.
-Without M&T Banks-Bank's concessions, as described in more detail in Article IV-B below, the Debtors, upon confirmation of the Plan, would still be guaranteeing approximately \$7,000,000 currently outstanding under the term notes, which would effectively prevent any recovery in these Chapter 11 Cases for General Unsecured Claims.
+The problems with the utility and SREC program caused delays of approximately fourteen (14) months, which significantly increased the Debtors overhead and operating expenses and absorbed any profit on the projects.
+Without M&T Bank's concessions, as described in more detail in Article IV-B below, the Debtors, upon confirmation of the Plan, would still be guaranteeing approximately \$7,000,000 currently outstanding under the term notes, which would effectively prevent any recovery in these Chapter 11 Cases for General Unsecured Claims.